farirpgs/fari-app/docs/blog.md

 You build your character sheets with blocks and Fari supports the following block types:

 - `Text`: Save your aspects, consequences or other text based content.
+- `Numeric`: Similar to the Text block, but made specifically to keep number information attached to a specific label.
-- `Skill`: This block lets you add a modifier and a set of dice commands attached to a specific skill.
+- `Skill`: This block lets you add a modifier and a set of dice commands attached to a specific skill or action.
 - `PointCounter`: Track your Fate Points, Health Points or any other count based field.
 - `SlotTracker`: This is useful for stress tracks or anything that you would track with checkboxes.
 - `DicePool`: Similar to the Skill block, this block lets you create dice pools with a set of dice commands to use during gameplay.

 ![New Character Sheet Framework](https://gyazo.com/9aeba8fad4079cec0e0ba3d0fda294e9.png)

+#### Getting Started

+If you want to get started, checkout our new [Managing Character | Fari Wiki](/fari-wiki/managing-characters) and learn how to get the most out of this new framework.

 #### Templates

 This new framework is powerful enough to support any Fate hack you can imagine, but it can also be used to play other Table Top RPG systems like Cortex Prime or simple one page RPGs like The Witch is Dead by Grant Howitt.

-If you toggle the advanced mode inside a character sheet, you will have the ability to load one of the many new templates Fari supports.
+If you toggle the `Advanced Mode` inside a character sheet, you will have the ability to load one of the many new templates Fari supports.

 From Dresdend Files Accelerated or Venture City to Heartbreaker by A.C.
 Luke, we've got you covered.

+> Looking for a template but it's not available ?
+>
-> Are you looking for a template that isn't available and interested in contributing to Fari ?
+> Are you interested in contributing to Fari ?
 >
 > **Create the template** yourself, **export it** and **send it** to us to make it available to the whole Fari community!